camwestwood/xapi/recipes/vle/Module-View.md

     },
 ```
 ### Context
 Common entity identifier: ContextA, as defined on the [common structures](/common_structures.md#contexta) page.
-The courseArea is required.
+In the statement, the courseArea is required.
 See the [vocabularies](/vocabulary.md#coursearea) page for more information

 ### Example: